 GoLand has an embedded local terminal where you can use the command line mode without leaving the IDE.
 Depending on your platform, you can work with command prompt, Far,

-- The following settings are inherited by the embedded local terminal from the IDE settings/preferences:
+The following settings are inherited by the embedded local terminal from the IDE settings:

-Note that the setting Use block caret is not inherited in the terminal - its caret is always block.
+On the editor's Appearance page, you can configure anti-aliasing and caret blinking.
+The setting Use block caret is not inherited in the terminal: its caret is always block.

-- Under the editor's Color and Fonts settings, you can change the following options:
+Under the editor's Color Scheme settings, you can change the following options:

 Selectfrom the main menu.